Hydrogen/Methane Breath Test

 How Do You Get to Your Test?

 Please check in at the Front Desk.
 The test will take place in MIDC (Minimally Invasive Diagnostic Center).
-If you have questions, please call 303.398.1355.
-Also, if you need to cancel the appointment, please call.
+If you have questions or need to cancel or reschedule the appointment, please call 303.270.2424.

-This information has been approved by Miranda Y. Ku, MD, MPH and Renee Mondragon, RN, BSN (July 2013).
+This information has been approved by Miranda Y. Ku, MD, MPH (May 2015).